Here Are My Go-To AI Tools

 🎁Free:

-Google AI Studio: It’s still crazy to me that Google makes so much available for free here.
+Google AI Studio: Google still offers a whole lot for free here.
 You can try its latest frontier models, voice generation, coding tools, and live calls with screen or camera sharing.
 It’s a great way to sample most of what Google has to offer at no charge.

 💵 Paid:

-Claude Code [NEW]: It took me a long while to finally try Claude Code, but it quickly became my primary daily driver for actually building stuff with AI.
+Claude Code: My primary daily driver for actually building and doing stuff with AI.
 (Here’s just some of what Claude Code can do for you.)

 Genspark Super Agent: A robust agent that can orchestrate dozens of tools to complete complex, multi-step tasks.
 You get free monthly credits to try it, but you’ll likely need the paid plan for bigger tasks.